 The Leon County Assessor is responsible for determining the value of property in order to determine Leon County property taxes.
 The Leon County Assessment Office collect data from on-site inspections, value assessments for construction or improvements, comparable sales, and calculations of depreciation.
 The Leon County Tax Assessor maintains current data on every parcel in the Leon County, which includes ownership information, maps of property lines, inventories of parcels and structures, and the value of all the property in the Leon County, FL.
 The Leon County Assessor’s Office can answer questions regarding Leon County property tax appeals and assessments, Leon County property tax rates and payment due dates.

 Leon County Appraiser's Office Tallahassee FL 315 South Calhoun Street 32301 850-606-6200

-Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine property taxes.
-Auditors collect data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
-The Auditor's Office maintains current data on property value, owner information, inventories of parcels and structures, and parcel maps.
-Many offices also provide online property search databases.
+Leon County Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine Leon County property taxes.
+The Leon County Auditor’s Office collects data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
+The Auditor maintains current data on Leon County property value, owner information, inventories of parcels and structures, and parcel maps.
+The Office also provides property search databases for Leon County, FL.